 As the robust woman smiled at me she pointed for me to lie down on the marble and then the ‘sanding’ began.
 She forcefully removed a few layers of dead skin I had been carrying around for months.
 At one point as I was sitting up and she was holding up my arm in the air to scrub every inch of it, she started laughing.
 I looked at my arm and saw brown gook on my arm – the dead skin no doubt.
 Yes – I was a dirty girl I guess.

 The soapy foam came next – mountains of bubbly foam to wash off my new layer of exposed skin until I was squeaky clean on the front and back.
 She slapped my ass and used her only two words of English she knew – or cared to use – “Turn over” she said gruffly.
 I let out a little laugh and as I turned over she smiled again.
 She sat me upright and filled pail after pail of water and threw it on me making the bubbles disappear unveiling the new me.

 She pointed to the pool where I was apparently supposed to go next I dutifully followed her finger and did as I was directed – I had learned to simply stay calm and follow orders.
 I sat in the hammam with my saran-wrapped wet sarong and I chatted with my friends.
 But I was most intrigued and fascinated with watching other local women interact, and I even got the nerve to go ask one of them if I could borrow some shampoo.
 Of course, she smiled and graciously (and slightly eagerly) said yes.
 The socializing added a dimension to it that I had never really experienced before.
 Just hanging out naked in a bathhouse with a bunch of women – Turkish, American, New Zealand, and Australian were represented in our global hammam.
-But I was most intrigued by the Muslim women as I got a rare glimpse of their lives without their headscarves and traditional garments.
+However, I was most intrigued by the Muslim women as I got a rare glimpse of their lives without their headscarves and traditional garments.